arqex/freezer/README.md

   })
 ;

-console.log(freezer.trigger('whatever')); // logs 'ok'
+console.log(freezer.emit('whatever')); // logs 'ok'
 ```
-Use `trigger` with promises to return the value of an asynchronous function when it has completed.
+Use `emit` with promises to return the value of an asynchronous function when it has completed.
 For instance:
 ```
 freezer
   .on('whatever', function(data){